Toggle: English / Spanish

 Teeth grinding and clenching

 People can clench and grind without being aware of it.
-It can happen during both the day and night, although sleep-related bruxism is often a bigger problem because it is harder to control.
+It can happen during the day and night.
+Bruxism during sleep is often a bigger problem because it is harder to control.

 There is some disagreement about the cause of bruxism.
 Daily stress may be the trigger in many people.
 Some people probably clench their teeth and never feel symptoms.